To plan or not to plan.

 Not a day trip as such but thinking about spending a night or two on my way to or from Verona to Florence.

 What’s the reason for visiting Bologna?
 Food.
 Simple.
-I want to join a food tour or two and see if this is a place to bring our Food Tour Group to.
+I want to join a food tour or two.

 The food tour I am considering is the Classic Bologna Food Tour with Taste Bologna.